AnastasiaKratschmer/ThesisGeneticsALMaSSFiles/ALMaSSCodeFolder/README.md

   - `ychromosome lineage`

 * Added to the `Vole_Female::st_Lactating()` function (which is used for giving birth):
-  - Voles record their birthplace.
+  - Voles record their birthplace into yborn and xborn.
   - Voles inherit a generation count +1 from their mother.
   - The mother vole recombines her genes and the father vole's genes with the function `MakeGameteSimple()`.
   - The mother passes on her mitochondrial lineage and the father's ychromosome lineage to the offspring.